ab77/netflix-proxy/README.md

 `Docker` packaged smart DNS proxy to watch `Netflix`, `Hulu`[n2], `HBO Now` and others out of region using `BIND` and `sniproxy`[n1].

 # Supported Services
-The following are supported out of the box, however adding additional services is trivial and is done by editing `zones.override` file:
+The following are supported out of the box, however adding additional services is trivial and is done by updating `zones.override` file and running `docker restart bind`:
 * Netflix
 * Hulu[n2]
 * HBO Now